konomu/lagrange-personal/_posts/2024-07-20-wa-ga-basics.md

 ## Topical は

 The Japanese language has a special concept known as the **topic**.
 As its name implies, the topic is simply something that the speaker is broadly talking about.
-In Japanese, **the topic is typically marked by は**.
+In Japanese, **topics are typically marked by は**.
 That means whatever comes immediately before は is a topic.
 Once a topic has been introduced in Japanese, it can even persist across the end of its sentence and set the general theme for the following sentences.
 Almost all sentences that have a topic marked by は take the structure of:

 > `Topic` + `Topical は` + `Comment`